JesusAdolfoAguiar/google-earth-engine/README.md

-These scripts do several workflows for GIS and remote sensing applications through the Google Earth Engine platform in Javascript.
+These scripts do several workflows for Geographic Informatin Systems and Remote Sensing applications through the Google Earth Engine platform in Javascript.